matrix-org/matrix-spec-proposals/proposals/2409-appservice-edus.md

 [`m.typing`](https://spec.matrix.org/v1.11/client-server-api/#mtyping),
 and [`m.receipt`](https://spec.matrix.org/v1.11/client-server-api/#mreceipt).

+This proposal does not cover any other types of events which are sent as EDUs in the federation API, such as to-device events or other e2ee features.
+Those are left to a separate MSC.

 EDUs are formatted the same way as they are in C-S sync, with the addition of the `room_id` field for room-scoped EDUs (`m.typing` and `m.receipt`). `room_id` is not present in the C-S API because sync nests EDUs inside a room object, but appservices get a flat list of events in all rooms.